DL-Mao/QR-defect-detection/README.md

 (The above environment configuration is not the optimal result, other environments versions might work too.)

-## datasets(DAGM2007*)
+## datasets
-The link to the reconstructed DAGM2007 dataset is as follows: [DAGM2007*](https://www.kaggle.com/datasets/amor000/reconstructed-dagm2007-dataset).
+The link to the reconstructed DAGM2007* dataset is as follows: [DAGM2007*](https://www.kaggle.com/datasets/amor000/reconstructed-dagm2007-dataset).

 ## Run